Revising your payments, on your terms.

 When should I refinance?

 It's generally a good time to refinance when mortgage rates are 2% lower than the current rate on your loan.
 It may be a viable option even if the interest rate difference is only 1% or less.
 Any reduction can trim your monthly mortgage payments.
 Example: Your payment, excluding taxes and insurance, would be about $770 on a $100,000 loan at 8.5%; if the rate were lowered to 7.5%, your payment would then be $700, now you're saving $70 per month.
 Your savings depends on your income, budget, loan amount, and interest rate changes.
-Your trusted lender can help you calculate your options.
+We help you calculate your options.

 Should I refinance if I plan on moving soon?